The SAGE National Network

 Australia’s a big country.
 SAGE Regional Networks allow institutions in the same region to work together to discuss local issues and opportunities, undertake collective advocacy, co-create good practice and resources, and provide peer support.

-Members take turns to host Regional Network meetings, which happen at least four times a year.
-These formal opportunities are not the only opportunity to connect though.
+Regional Network Meetings happen quarterly, but these formal opportunities are not the only opportunity to connect.
 Many members maintain regular contact with each other, as they enjoy collaborating with and learning from their peers.

 From their Athena Swan Award applications, we know that many SAGE subscribers identified similar systemic barriers to attraction, retention and progression within their institutions.
 Dismantling these barriers can be a difficult and time-consuming exercise, but our subscribers don’t have to do it alone, because they have access to thriving communities of practice within the SAGE network.

-In a Special Interest Groups (SIG), members from different institutions pool their resources and expertise to tackle a specific problem.
-The solutions they design are later shared with the sector so that everyone can benefit.
+In a Working Group, members from different institutions pool their resources and expertise to tackle a specific problem.

 Join a Group

-If you’d like to join or contribute to an existing SIG, send us an email and we’ll put you in touch with the group lead.
+If you’d like to join or contribute to an existing Community of Practice or Working Group, send us an email and we’ll put you in touch with the group lead.

 Form a new Group